 In all our documents, stimuli are referred to as monitored variables, and responses are controlled variables.
-We prefix identifiers by a suitable character followed by \ so as to help clarify the role of the identifier, e.g. m\name is a monitored variable, c\name is a controlled variable, f\name is an gton Nuclear Genall controlled variables at time t, M(t) is the vector of values of all monitored variables at time t, S(t) is the vector of values of all state variables at time t, we can define functions R (requirements) and NST (next state) as follows:

-is an enumerated token.
+We prefix identifiers by a suitable character followed by \ so as to help clarify the role of the identifier, e.g. m\name is a monitored variable, c\name is a controlled variable, f\name is an internal function (produced as a result of decomposing the requirements), $k_name$ is a numerical constant, and $e_name$ is an enumerated token.